Chinese Desserts: 52 Sweets People from China (Actually) Enjoy

 1. Make sure to read through the personal notes the people have: Don’t just look at the names of the desserts, you’ll also see great ideas + tips for enjoying them. 👍

-3. Pairing with tea or coffee: Some of these desserts go great with tea or coffee, so I’d highly suggest trying it out!
+3. Pairing with tea or coffee: Some of these traditional sweets go great with tea or coffee, so I’d highly suggest trying it out!
 Example: A mooncake would go great with some jasmine tea (personal opinion).

 I really have a huge love for iconic and traditional Chinese desserts; they’re not too sweet and they’re ridiculously good.
 And I hope this list helps transfer my love of them over to you.